 NLRB v.
-SW General, Inc. – Whether Lafe Solomon’s continued service as Acting General Counsel of the NLRB after the President nominated him to serve as General Counsel on a permanent basis was lawful under the Federal Vacancies Reform Act.
-The AFL-CIO filed an amicus brief in support of the Petitioner.
-Oral argument was held on November 7, 2016.
+SW General, Inc. – On March 21, the Court decided that it violated the Federal Vacancies Reform Act for Lafe Solomon to continue to serve as Acting General Counsel of the NLRB after the President nominated him to serve as General Counsel on a permanent basis.

 NLRB v.
 Murphy Oil USA, Inc. (consolidated with Epic Systems Corp. v.
 Lewis and Ernst & Young LLP v.
 Morris) – Whether arbitration agreements with individual employees that bar them from pursuing work-related claims on a collective or class basis in any forum are prohibited as an unfair labor practice under the NLRA.
 Cert granted on January 13, 2017.